Legal Marketing for Solo Attorneys and Small Law Firms: A Short Guide

 Email newsletters help you stay connected with past clients, prospects, and referral sources.
 A simple monthly email with a legal tip, blog post, or recent news can drive repeat business and referrals.

-Pro tip: Create a free lead magnet (like “Estate Planning Basics for Texas Families”) and offer it in exchange for emails on your site.
+TIP: Create a free lead magnet (like “Estate Planning Basics for Texas Families”) and offer it in exchange for emails on your site.

 9. Email Marketing: New Leads